Lance-Tran/CS330/README.md

 # CS330
 ## SNHU CS330 Submission

 ### How do I approach designing software?

-### What new design skills has your work on the project helped you to craft?

-### What design process did you follow for your project work?

-### How could tactics from your design approach be applied in future work?
+What new design skills has your work on the project helped you to craft?
+What design process did you follow for your project work?
+How could tactics from your design approach be applied in future work?
+My approach focuses on developing programs into an object-oriented architecture and modular component-based design.
+In any given project my goal in design evolves from a "functional" mindset—simply making things work—to an architectural mindset focused on scalability and modularity.
+In this project, I moved away from hard-coding individual objects and instead crafted a data-driven system.
+Once I get situated and learn the existing code, I start to ask question of like, how can I make it more modular, how can I add more functionality, and it progresses to asking how can I make it more algorithmic, and more automated?
+This results in a more robust, scalable and data-driven system rather than just lines of code.
+I work with parts and components, not lines of code.
+My tactics from my design strategy could be applied to future work by making programs and systems work better and more optimally.

 ### How do I approach developing programs?

-### What new development strategies did you use while working on your 3D scene?

-### How did iteration factor into your development?

-### How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?
+What new development strategies did you use while working on your 3D scene?
+How did iteration factor into your development?
+How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?
+My process of developing a program is iterative.
+I rarely get an object functioning properly on the first run.
+In my 3D scene project, I think the biggest frustration came from correctly applying lighting correctly.
+But I learned to compromise my overall goal to settle with something more doable, then improve upon it later.
+Sometimes the answer would come to me later when I was developing something different, where I would think, "oh this is the function that I need to modify."
+Sometimes it's better to move to something you know you can do rather than keep bashing your head against the same problem to no avail.

 ### How can computer science help me in reaching my goals?

-### How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?

-### How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?
+How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?
+How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?
+Computer science can help me reach my goals by providing me a better way of life through more gainful employment.
+Computational graphics and visualizations was a really useful lesson in visualizing data in ways that I had not thought of before.
+Before, I thought of it as merely code but in reality, math can have visual representations, and visual representations have equational counterparts.
+The visual representation is a form of applied mathematics.
+In the end though computer science is more than just a technical skill, it's framework for logical problem-solving that translates to almost any goal, from developing complex systems to visualization of charts in business, to art.
+By understanding how the systems are built, you gain the ability to supplement a number of different fields.